fx-giant/giant-documentations/giant/ReadMe.md

 [giant-for-beginner.md](giant-for-beginner.md)

-A quick guide on how to use basic embedding for your dashboard:
+A quick guide on how to use basic embed for your dashboard:

 [embedding-giant-dashboard.md](embedding-giant-dashboard.md)

-A quick guide on how to use advanced embedding for your dashboard:
+A quick guide on how to use advanced embed for your dashboard:

 [embedding-giant-dashboard-advanced.md](embedding-giant-dashboard-advanced.md)

-## Visual usage documents:
+## Visual usage documents

-A quick guide that shows snippets of code to help build your own visual pack:
+A quick guide that shows snippets of code to help you build your own visual pack:

 [code-snippet.md](../visual/code-snippet.md)